BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/18_1_Accessing_Bitcoind_with_Go.md

 ### Getting your wallet balance

-Since the btcd rpcclient is quite limited, we can't make a use the ```getwalletinfo``` functino, however we can get the balance of our wallet:
+Since the btcd rpcclient has some limits, we can't make a use of the ```getwalletinfo``` function, however we can get the balance of our wallet:

 ```
 package main